Statement on handicapped accessibility

 - via postal correspondence

 If you discover content on our website which does not (fully) comply with the handicapped accessibility requirements, you can inform the online editors of the University of Münster and request information on content which is exempted from the EU Directive.
-We kindly ask you to use our Feedback form [en].
+We kindly ask you to write us via our contact form.

 In the subject line, please type the keyword “Barrierefreiheit” (handicapped accessibility), and in your message, be sure to include the corresponding URL so that we can locate the content to which you refer.
 We will work to resolve the matter, either by: